 Rent Supplement will only be provided if the accommodation is suitable for your needs.
 Rent Supplement is not generally paid if the rent is above the maximum rent limit set for your county (see ‘Rates’ below for information about these limits and situations where they may be waived).

 - Pass a means test

 You won’t qualify for Rent Supplement if you:

 Renting from a parent: You cannot get Rent Supplement to help you pay rent to your parent if you are living in the family home.
-If your parent owns a second property, you will generally not get Rent Supplement to rent this property from them unless it is a bona fide tenancy and you are assessed as having a housing need.
-Your parent must also be able to prove that they have a history of renting this property.
+If your parent owns a second property, you will generally not get Rent Supplement for this property unless you can prove that you are a genuine (bona fide) tenant.

 The capital value of property (except your own home), savings and investments is assessed as follows: